cvilsmeier/go-sqlite-bench/README.md

     `database/sql` driver. (addded by @c4rlo)

 - glebarez, `github.com/glebarez/go-sqlite`, a pure Go solution.
-This is a newer library, based on the SQLite C code re-written in Go.
+This is a newer library, based on the SQLite C code re-written in Go (added by @dcarbone).

 - mattn, `github.com/mattn/go-sqlite3`, a CGO-based solution.
 This library is (still) the de-facto standard and widely used.